jaypathak193/dev-com-test/docs/pull_request_template.md

 * [ ] Have you added an explanation of what your changes do and why you'd like us to include them?
 * [ ] Have you written new tests for your core changes, as applicable?
 * [ ] Have you successfully ran tests with your changes locally?

-### What kind of change does this PR introduce?
-(Bug fix, feature, docs update, ...)

-### What is the current behavior?
-(You can also link to an open issue here)

-### What is the new behavior (if this is a feature change)?

-### Does this PR introduce a breaking change?
-(What changes might users need to make in their application due to this PR?)

 ## Please check if the PR fulfills these requirements